protoporos/alternative-world/roots.md

 - work on organic farms and get rewarded by a bed, healthy food and friendly people: [wwoof.net](https://wwoof.net/)
 - host and sleep on couches: [couchsurfing.com](https://www.couchsurfing.com/)
 - only when you're on a biketrip and look for a place to spend the night: [warmshowers.org](https://.warmshowers.org/)
+- this organisation helps to start a community housing: [syndikat.org](https://www.syndikat.org/); they have an interesting idea about financing!

 ### Living